Joh4nnesHartl/kvhttpstore/README.md

 ### GET /:key & POST /:key

-saves the whole body in a in-memory map
+#### POST: saves the raw body in a in-memory storage stored at key
+#### GET: recieves the saved content at key in the in-memory storage

 ## run